NeuroNex/HadoopLab/HadoopLab/AirQualityAnalysis/AirQualityAnalysis_Readme.txt

 ==================================================
-Toronto User Group Session of April 2012
-Toronto Hadoop User Group of May 2014
+Toronto SQL Server User Group, Session of April 2014 Toronto Hadoop User Group, Session of May 2014

 Discovery of Hadoop Under a Relational Lens Scope